lilly-lizard/Goshenite/README.md

 ## Cargo features

 - __colored-term__: (default) enables colored terminal log messages.
+- __include-spirv-bytes__: (default) load spirv bytecode at compile-time. if disabled, the engine will attempt to read spirv files from the `./assets` directory at runtime (relative to the executable location).
-- __shader-compile__: enables a build script to compile spirv binaries whenever shader source is changed. _NOTE: will add a notable increase to initial build time if you don't already have shaderc libraries installed on your system._
+- __shader-compile__: enables a build script to compile spirv binaries whenever shader source is changed. _NOTE: will add a notable increase to the build time if you don't already have shaderc libraries installed on your system._

 ## Design objectives